informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 atomkraft chain config binary <path-to-the-chain-binary>
 ```

-Working with other chains is possible too, by installing them and then invoking:
+Working with other chains is possible too, by installing them and and setting the config properties:

 ```
 atomkraft chain config chain_id <name_of_the_chain>
 atomkraft chain config binary <path-to-the-chain-binary>
+atomkraft chain config hrp_prefix <prefix>
-atomkraft chain config prefix <prefix?>
+atomkraft chain config denom <denom>
 ```
+The list of configurable properties can be found in the file `.atomkraft/chain.toml`

 ## Create a model specification